EDI 210/810 Processing: Implementation Guide for Freight Audit Pipelines

 raise ValidationError("; ".join(errors))

-return {"status": "VALID", "validated_at": datetime.utcnow().isoformat()}
+return {"status": "VALID", "validated_at": datetime.now(timezone.utc).isoformat()}

 Stage 3: Dispute Routing & Exception Handling

-Soft failures (e.g., minor weight discrepancies, missing commodity descriptions) route to a REVIEW_QUEUE where auditors can apply manual adjustments without halting the batch.
-Hard failures (e.g., invalid SCAC, envelope mismatch) route to a REJECT_QUEUE and trigger immediate carrier notification workflows.
+Validation failures do not terminate the pipeline; they route records to specialized exception queues.
+Soft failures (e.g., minor weight discrepancies, missing commodity descriptions) route to a REVIEW_QUEUE where auditors can apply manual adjustments.
+Hard failures (e.g., invalid SCAC, envelope mismatch) route to a REJECT_QUEUE and trigger carrier notification workflows.

 import enum